DigiCert vs acme.sh

 | Starting price | From €200/mo | Free✓ |

-| Best for | Enterprise and e-commerce companies needing EV certificates with maximum trust indicators and warranty coverage | Linux sysadmins who want a lightweight ACME client that works on minimal systems without Python |
+| Best for | Enterprise and e-commerce companies needing EV certificates with maximum trust indicators and warranty coverage | DevOps engineers and sysadmins managing Let's Encrypt certificates across multiple domains and DNS providers in resource-constrained or Unix-native environments. |

 | Tags | ||